London theatre from ActDrop

 Final stage of the 'roadmap' reached

-This means that all theatres across London will be able to open without capacity limits or the need for mandated social distancing.
+This means that all theatres across London are now able to open without capacity limits or the need for mandated social distancing.

 The legal requirement for people to wear face coverings in certain buildings and shops has been removed with the government leaving the issue to personal responsibility and recommending the use of masks in crowded indoor situations in particular.

-If you were thinking that all this signals a return to the pre-covid kind of theatre experience we used to enjoy then you may be disappointed because it looks like many of the features imposed to control the virus will remain.
+If you were thinking that all this signals a return to the pre-covid kind of theatre experience we used to enjoy then you may be disappointed because many of the features imposed to control the virus will remain.

 Julian Bird, Chief Executive of SOLT and UK Theatre, explained ...